 We need a complete overhaul of the system accompanied by commercialisation and professional management without government intervention.
-The appointment of managerial staff and board members in state-owned companies should not be based on political affiliation but merit-based (professionals), and the contract must have a clause of perform-or-exit.
+Appointment of managerial staff and board members in state-owned companies should not be on the basis of political affiliation but merit-based (professionals), and contract must have a clause of perform-or-exit.